 The International Convention for the Control and Management of Ships Ballast Water and Sediments (BWMC), 2004 has been established and adopted by IMO aiming to protect the marine environment from the transfer of harmful organisms in ballast water carried by ships.

-The BWMC, 2004 is coming into force on September 8, 2017 and you will need to manage the ballast water carried on board your ship through:
+The BWMC, 2004 came into force on September 8, 2017 and you will need to manage the ballast water carried on board your ship through:

 - exchanging the ballast water; or